 These two events see Australia isolated amongst countries with English as a first language.

-Marriage is a celebration that joins people together and denying same-sex couples this opportunity limits us as a society.
-Equal Marriage is the only truly fair.
+Marriage is a celebration that joins people together and denying gay couples this opportunity limits us as a society.
+Equal marriage is the only truly fair.
 It will create a climate where the bonds of love and commitment are recognised equally and celebrated widely.

 The ability to make equal commitments is fair and just.
 Discrimination is not.